zAcherttp/se104-auto-repair-shop/.github/instructions/copilot.instructions.md

 - Use `const` and `let` instead of `var`.
 - use export default for the main export of a module.
 - Use arrow functions for callbacks.
+- Use ApiResponse<T> for API responses, server actions.

 # Coding practices